mattwatsoncodes/restrict-dashboard-by-role/README.md

 ## Changelog

+**1.1.0** - *17.09.2015* - Added ability to choose how to handle restrictions for users with multiple roles.
 **1.0.2** - *17.09.2015* - Corrected options page path.
 **1.0.1** - *17.09.2015* - Updated POT File, and cleaned up legacy references.
 **1.0.0** - *17.09.2015* - First stable release.